ecthelionvi/Dotfiles/scripts/README.md

 # Scripts Overview

-This document provides an overview and usage instructions for three scripts designed to automate the setup of development environments: `brew.sh` for Homebrew, `cargo.sh` for Cargo, and `python.sh` for managing Python versions with `pyenv`.
+This document provides an overview and usage instructions for several scripts designed to automate the setup of development environments: `brew.sh` for Homebrew, `cargo.sh` for Cargo, `python.sh` for managing Python versions with `pyenv`, and `pip.sh` for Python package installations via `pip`.
+Additionally, there's an orchestration script `super.sh` that runs `brew.sh`, `cargo.sh`, `python.sh`, and `pip.sh` in sequence for a comprehensive setup.

 ## brew.sh - Homebrew Setup